 Integrate with Marketing

 When sales operations works closely with marketing, they can help develop better funnel structure.
-Marketing teams can utilize the data-driven insight collected by sales operations and measure their lead effectiveness.
+Marketing teams can utilise the data-driven insight collected by sales operations and measure their lead effectiveness.